-2.14 Voluntary Separation Early Notice Incentive
+2.14.
+Voluntary Separation Early Notice Incentive

-2.14.1 Staff planning for the replacement of key instructional and support staff is critical to the smooth and efficient operations of the District campuses and departments.
+- 1.1.3.
+Staff planning for the replacement of key instructional and support staff is critical to the smooth and efficient operations of the District campuses and departments.
 Early notification of planned retirements and other voluntary separations allow the Administration to ensure uninterrupted programs, classes and business operations.
-In order to encourage exiting personnel to provide early notification of an intention to separate from employment in the District, the following incentives may be earned by separating employees.

-2.14.2 Certified contracted personnel and all instructional personnel - For early notification as follows:

-2.14.2.1 A \$750 one time payment upon separation (paid with final pay) is provided for:

-an accepted written notice (letter of resignation) received by January 1, for a separation (including retirement) effective as of June 30 or later, or an accepted written notice (letter of resignation) received more than 6 months prior to the final day of that instructor's scheduled classes.

-2.14.2.3 A \$500 one time payment upon separation (paid with final pay) is provided for an accepted written notice (letter of resignation) received by July 1, for a separation (including retirement) effective as of January 1 or later.

-2.14.3 Instructional support and support personnel - For early notification as follows:

-2.14.3.1 An accepted written notice (letter of resignation) received 90 calendar days in advance of separation date (including retirement) results in a \$500 one time payment upon separation (paid with final pay).

-2.14.3.2 An accepted written notice (letter of resignation) received 60 calendar days in advance of separation date (including retirement) results in a \$250 one time payment upon separation (paid with final pay).

-2.14.4 An incentive may only be paid in a voluntary separation and will not be paid in the event of a separation occurring as an outcome of the RIF process, or as the outcome of a disciplinary termination.
+In order to encourage exiting personnel to provide early notification of an intention to separate from employment in the District, the following incentives may be earned by separating employees. - 1.1.4.
+Certified contracted personnel and all instructional personnel For early notification as follows: - 1.1.4.1.
+A \$750 one time payment upon separation (paid with final pay) is provided for: - 1.1.4.2. an accepted written notice (letter of resignation) received 6 or more months prior to the final day of the instructors contracted work schedule. - 1.1.4.3.
+A \$500 one time payment upon separation (paid with final pay) is provided for an accepted written notice (letter of resignation) received by July 1, for a separation (including retirement) effective as of January 1 or later. - 1.1.5.
+Instructional support and support personnel For early notification as follows: - 1.1.5.1.
+An accepted written notice (letter of resignation) received 90 calendar days in advance of separation date (including retirement) results in a \$500 one time payment upon separation (paid with final pay). - 1.1.5.2.
+An accepted written notice (letter of resignation) received 60 calendar days in advance of separation date (including retirement) results in a \$250 one time payment upon separation (paid with final pay). - 1.1.6.
+An incentive may only be paid in a voluntary separation and will not be paid in the event of a separation occurring as an outcome of the RIF process, or as the outcome of a disciplinary termination.
 Receipt of this incentive shall not preclude the employee from participation in any other retirement or separation incentive for which he/she may otherwise be eligible.

-2.14.5 Length of advance notice required to earn the indicated incentive may be shortened by Administration due to business reasons, but shall not be extended.
+1.1.7.
+Length of advance notice required to earn the indicated incentive may be shortened by Administration due to business reasons, but shall not be extended.